 Communications, for alarm systems and dispatch capabilities, should be considered an integral part of the rural fire department.
 Funds are available for the development and purchase of radio equipment for dispatching centers, vehicles and alert monitors, and pagers.

 Awards for departments are set at a minimum of $500 with a maximum of $20,000.
 Amounts may be adjusted based on the grant funding available.
 Financial assistance for any project cannot exceed 50% of actual expenditures.

 Successful applicants must complete their approved project(s) using local funds between the Agreement Approval Date and June 30, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Please email the two required submissions (one with signature and one without signature in original fillable format) to CALFIRE.GRANTS@FIRE.CA.GOV (In the subject line type “VFA Application” followed by the fire department’s
+Please email the two required applications (scanned and signed, and unsigned in fillable format) to CALFIRE.GRANTS@FIRE.CA.GOV (In the subject line type “RFC Application” followed by the fire department’s name.)

 Doug Ferro, Deputy Chief

 FAX: (916) 653-9708

 Grants Management Unit